-Check out this Coconut Co-Wash from As I Am as the first port of call and see how your hair gets on with it.
+The Coconut Co-Wash from As I Am is a good first port of call to see how your hair gets on with it.
 You can pick it up on Amazon and it might be in some larger Boots stores.
 Some hair types don’t tolerate coconut that well, but for most, it’s a great place to begin the curly girl method.
 It’s really highly reviewed too and has a light, inoffensive texture and scent that will help you feel like you’ve actually washed your hair.

 Another great staple co-wash is this 1 Hit Wonder by Noughty.
 It’s curly girl method approved and has a lovely fragrance too.
 I’d give this a go if you don’t get on too well with the coconut co-wash, or if you’re looking to start out with something a bit cheaper.
-It’s the one I use most frequently now, although I do wish it was in a tube rather than a pump bottle, but that’s me being picky.
+It’s the one I use most frequently now, so I’d definitely recommend it.

 Here’s where it can get a bit more complicated.
 You’ll use a conditioner after your co-wash, but not all conditioners are equal.
 These ones, however, are great curly girl method products for beginners and will help you kickstart your curls.
 Check out the following from the list: